 What began as a safe space for other moms to get support and laugh together about the messy and magical experience of motherhood has now become a consumer lifestyle brand, new media, and research company for moms.

 Isabel Kallman’s mission was to create Alpha Mom for women who wanted to experience connection in their motherhood.
-By offering non-judgmental support and advice from other moms and parenting professionals, the aim is to help women embrace motherhood with confidence.
+She does this by offering non-judgmental support and advice from other moms and parenting professionals.
+The aim is to help women embrace motherhood with confidence.
 At Alpha Mom, there is no perfect mom style.
-Instead, all styles along with their imperfections are worth learning, laughing about and embracing.
+Instead, all styles along with their imperfections are worth learning from, laughing about, and embracing.